Jesse-DeJong/regex-assignment/02-Homework/Develop/gist-template.md

 # Reg-exPLAINED

-Introductory paragraph (replace this with your text)
-A regular expression or regex for short is a combination of defined characters and meta-characters with special functions used to define a search pattern.
+A regular expression or `regex` for short is a combination of defined characters and meta-characters with special functions used to define a search pattern.

-Even the most basic of searches such as hitting `CTRL - F` and searching a specific word can be thought of in terms of regex; referred to as a `literal`, where a word or phrase is defined and that exact text is matched against.
+Even the most basic of searches such as hitting `CTRL-F` and searching a specific word can be thought of in terms of regex; referred to as a `literal`, where a word or phrase is defined and that exact text is matched against.

-Regex tends to be used for more complicated and agnostic searches where a set of numbers or characters are known to be valid and the expression uses a combination of rules to define what results should be returned.
+Regex tends to be used for more complicated and/or agnostic searches where a set of numbers or characters are known to be valid and the expression uses a combination of rules to define what results should be returned.

 ## Summary